vgupta123/contextualize_scdv/README.md

   -  sgmllib3k
   -  flair 0.9

-For theory and explanation of SCDV, please visit our [SustaiNLP paper](https://www.aclweb.org/anthology/D17-1069.pdf)
+For theory and explanation of this work, please visit our [SustaiNLP paper](https://arxiv.org/pdf/2109.10509.pdf)